 - Network

-You can take a look at the base graphs for each of the four categories.
-It offers at-a-glance, basic overview of your system’s current status.
+The base graphs for each of the four categories offer a basic overview of your system’s current status at a glance.

 As you can see, the CPU graph displays the total percentage of CPU capacity currently in use (green curves along the graph)with blue color indicating the maximum CPU Frequency.
 Alongside it, there’s a Disk graph displaying the total current I/O in green and the highest active time percentage in blue.
 Similar findings related to the Network graph and Memory graph are also displayed.
 For Memory, the current Hard Faults per second can be seen in green and the percentage of physical memory in use in blue.